NataliRozin/jhu_software_concepts/module_4/readme.md

 Together, these modules model the pizza ordering workflow from user input through order creation and payment processing, with clear separation of concerns for maintainability and extensibility.

 # Testing and Documentation

+## Testing

-- **Testing**
+- **Types of Tests:**
+ This project includes both unit tests and integration tests to ensure comprehensive coverage.
-  - Unit tests cover individual modules to ensure input validation, cost calculation, and order management work correctly.
+ - *Unit tests* validate individual modules such as input validation, cost calculation, and order management.
-  - An integration test simulates a complete ordering session with multiple pizzas and payment confirmation, verifying the entire workflow and user interaction.
+  - *Integration test* simulates a complete ordering session with multiple pizzas and payment confirmation, verifying the entire workflow and user interaction.

-- **Documentation**
+## Documentation
   - Each module and function includes comprehensive docstrings following the **Sphinx** format.
   - Clear descriptions of parameters, return values, and exceptions facilitate maintainability and ease onboarding for new developers.
   - Full documentation is available at: